zoetrope69/rose/_posts/2015-02-16-hackpompey-open-data.md

 category: blog
 ---

-On February 7th we once again opened the doors at the innovation space to eager hackers and makers to participate in our second hackpompey event.
+On February 7th we once again opened the doors at the Innovation Space to eager hackers and makers to participate in our second hackpompey event.

-This time, with support from Portsmouth City Council and [Hampshire Hub](http://www.hampshirehub.net/) we decided to try a theme and encouraged the use of Open Data provided through several online API's.

-Here's a little of what went on at the second hack event, hackpompey Open Data:

 ![Some people chilling about](/assets/hackpompey-open-data.jpg)

+This time, with support from Portsmouth City Council and [Hampshire Hub](http://www.hampshirehub.net/) we decided to try a theme and encouraged the use of Open Data provided through several online APIs.

+Here's a little of what went on at the second hack event, hackpompey Open Data.

 ## The Hacks